'The Coffee House Sessions' (online)

 For us actor training goes beyond the job of acting.
 Navigating the industry, whilst sustaining our mental well being and managing the life style of an actor, is an area of acting that is often overlooked.
 From our experience this needs guidance and nurturing at a range of times throughout our careers, but is particularly vital for the new, emerging and early career artists.
 It’s an opportunity for a career chat, for you ask any questions you like about how to survive and live as an actor.
 We will always be open and honest in our responses, and if we don’t the answer to something, we’ll say.
 We’re offering our experience both as professionals working in the industry, and as experienced trainers and coaches, our aim is to support you as best we can.
 We always want to meet more actors and we believe actor training is a life long process.

 We are not a regularly funded organisation and this offer is not funded, but we are also aware that often the power balance involved in training and the industry is unbalanced, and tricky to navigate.
-We are always looking at ways to redress the balance, and as such we offer these sessions for free, to remove any monetary value and expectation.
+We are always looking at ways to redress the balance, and as such we offer these sessions for a suggested donation of the price of a coffee, to remove any monetary value and expectation.
 Without the pressure and expectation that monetising a service brings, we can talk freely, offering our thoughts, experiences, reflections and questions in an open manner.
-After the session if you feel that it has been useful for you, then we ask that you consider making a small donation of the amount you either think the advice is worth or what you can afford, with absolutely no pressure to if your skint or you didn’t value the session.
+After the session if you feel that it has been useful for you, then we ask that you consider making a small donation of the amount you either think the advice is worth (usually the price of a coffee or two) or what you can afford, with absolutely no pressure to if your skint or you didn’t value the session.
 We will send you a follow up email with further information about how you can continue to engage with our work should you wish, and an equality/diversity monitoring form, which we’d appreciate you filling out, to ensure our work is reaching as many people as possible.

 Examples of how people use the sessions...